 When your strategic hat reviews are starting to identify that you will have little contingency time in your week you should spot that you are headed for trouble.
-Ideally, your review should identify slots that take up no more than 90 per cent of your time.
-The other ten per cent needs to be contingency time to flexibly adopt the hat that you need, or better yet; to think and plan.
+Ideally, your review should identify slots that take up no more than 90 percent of your time.
+The other 10 percent needs to be contingency time to flexibly adapt the hat that you need, or better yet; to think and plan.

-If you regularly cannot make this ten per cent time in your week, you won’t be far from the day when the total hat-time each project merits adds up to more than 100 per cent of your week.
+If you regularly cannot make this 10percent time in your week, you won’t be far from the day when the total hat-time each project merits adds up to more than 100 percent of your week.
 That way lies madness.
-(The Mad Hatter went mad because the mercury in nineteenth century hat-making poisoned him – you will just risk stress and the failure of your projects).
+(The Mad Hatter went mad because the mercury in nineteenth-century hat-making poisoned him—you will just risk stress and the failure of your projects).
 It is time to hand one of your hats back.